joaommartins/archinstall-hyprland/README.md

 bash run.sh
 ```

-This calls archinstall, then runs `post-install.sh` inside the new system via `arch-chroot` to install AUR packages and deploy configs.
+This calls archinstall, then copies the repo into the new system and runs `post-install.sh` via `arch-chroot`.

 **4.** Remove the installation media and reboot.